KimJoon93/JAVA_Excel_Parsing/README.md

 ### Import CSV to Database(MariaDB)
 I used DBeaver tool to handle MariaDB.
 And There were some problem to think about.
 First I should change "o", "x", " " text to "Y", or "N".
+DB Import was successful, but we have to think about some issue.
+- First,